mffellay/mffellay.github.io/EEGpreview.md

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/ch7-8.png" alt="channel7-8">

-Sample to be used for Autoencoder training
+Since the peak of the signal can be visualized clearly on channels 1 and 2, these are selected for the Autoencoder Model training. ([autoencoder.py](https://github.com/mffellay/EEG/blob/main/autoencoder.py))

+The signal (channel 1) is shortened to the specific range of the peak as shown

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/sampletotrain.png" alt="sample">

-Training the Autoencoder for 5/15/25/50 Epochs
+Then, the training process it plotted, comparing the input to the trained Autoencoder model (reconstruction of the signal) 5, 15, 25 and 50 Epochs.

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/autoencodertraining.png" alt="training">

-Testing the trained model of the Autoencoder
+After 50 epochs, the model is tested on channel 2.

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/autoencoderTesting.png" alt="autoencodertest">

-K-Means Algorithm test
+Then, using the same signal, the K-Means algorithm is applied, the goal being able to group the clusters on the signal peaks ([kmeans.py](https://github.com/mffellay/EEG/blob/main/kmeans.py))

 <img src="https://raw.githubusercontent.com/mffellay/EEG/main/pics/Kmeans.png" alt="Kmeans">